...

 Overcoming the Challenges of Ecommerce Payment Gateways

-On one hand, payment gateways have several advantages, but they also have several disadvantages.
-The following are some of the practical limitations and their ways of circumvention.
+On one hand, most payment gateways have several advantages, but they also have several disadvantages.
+The following are some of the practical limitations while they process payments and their ways of circumvention.

 International Payments